shmuelzon/home-assistant-floor-plan/README.md

 * Width / Height - Configure the required output resolution of the rendered images
+* Light mixing mode - See [Rendering Modes](#rendering-modes)
-* Sensitivity - [1, 100] The degree by which two pixels need to be different from one another to be taken into account for the generated overlay image
+* Sensitivity - [1, 100] The degree by which two pixels need to be different from one another to be taken into account for the generated overlay image.
+  Only relevant for "room overlay" light mixing mode
 * Output directory - The location on your PC where the floor plan images and YAML will be saved